GoogleChrome/web.dev/src/site/content/en/blog/browser-flags/index.md

 Chrome.
 For example, if you enter `chrome://flags/#enable-experimental-web-platform-features` into Microsoft Edge, you will notice that it gets rewritten as `edge://flags/#enable-experimental-web-platform-features`.
-All vendors have created this rewrite mechanism, which makes sense, as Edge is not Chrome, albeit is based on Chromium.
+All vendors have created this rewrite mechanism, which makes sense, as Edge is not Chrome, although it is based on Chromium.

 ## Inclusive documentation